 Research

-Our theoretical aim is to advance our understanding of work behaviour and related cognitive, affective, and motivational processes by integrating perspectives from different (psychological) disciplines.
-Our applied aim is to use this knowledge to positively influence antecedents, processes, and outcomes of healthy and safe working in current and future society.
+Our theoretical goal is to advance our understanding of work behaviour and underlying cognitive, affective and motivational mechanisms at a fundamental level by integrating perspectives from different (psychological) disciplines.
+Our applied goal is to understand and positively influence determinants, processes and outcomes of healthy working and responsible work practices that are sustainably applicable in a rapidly changing and increasingly digital society.

-Our research programme comprises four interrelated research lines.
+Our research programme comprises two interrelated research lines.

 Research methods

-A multi-method approach characterises our research.
-We conduct laboratory experiments, longitudinal field studies, and applied intervention and implementation studies.
-We combine self-report measures with objective behavioural, psycho-physiological, and neurocognitive measurements.
-We use open science practices.
-We value and contribute to (interdisciplinary) team science and collaborate intensively with scientific and applied partners.
+Our research in both lines of investigation is characterized by a multi-method approach.
+We conduct longitudinal field studies, surveys, experience sampling methods, intervention and implementation studies, and lab experiments.
+We combine self-report measures with objective behavioural and psycho-physiological measurements.
+We encourage and use open science practices.
+We value and contribute to (interdisciplinary) team science, and we collaborate intensively with scientific and applied partners.

 Our team

-Members of the WHP group have national and international standing and serve on various editorial positions for high-quality journals in the field.
-The ambience within our group is open, positive, collaborative and inclusive.
-The group meets weekly for inspiring research meetings.
+Members of the WHP group have national and international standing, and serve on various editorial positions for high-quality journals in the field.
+In our group, we strive to create a healthy, open, constructive, vibrant and inclusive work culture, in which team science is strongly encouraged.
+The group meets regularly for inspiring research meetings.

 Contact information